open-rsx/rsb-manual/troubleshooting.rst

     #.
 Determine one particular process that should always act as the
        server.
-This can also be an additional process like the :ref:`logger`.
+This can also be an additional process like the :ref:`tool-logger`.
 Note that this choice can impact the performance of your setup very much.

        * :ref:`Configure <configuration>` this (and only this) process to act as server (for example using the environment variable